CMA-Projects/Keyword-Search-OpenAI/README.md

 ## Features

-- Users can input a URL.
+- Users can input a URL or description
 - The application fetches data from the given URL and generates keywords.
 - Generated keywords are displayed in a list format.
 - The application provides visual feedback to users while generating keywords.